serener91/X_Ray_Pneumonia_Detection/README.md

 Followings are a progress of how I went about improving the model.

 ## 1st_model
-Model achieved an accuracy of 99.6% in training while an accuracy of 72.4% in test; therefore, a model was overfitted.
+Model achieved an accuracy of **99.6% in training** while an accuracy of **72.4% in test**; therefore, a model was overfitted.
-Both cases achieved a recall(sensitivity) of 100% for pneumonia, proving the model is capable of identifying all cases of pneumonia in the datasets.
+Both cases achieved a **recall(sensitivity) of 100% for pneumonia**, proving the model is capable of identifying all cases of pneumonia in the datasets.
-On the other hand, precisions for train and test were 100% and 69% resepctively, meaning it may not as effective in a sense of assisting a doctor.
+On the other hand, **precisions** for train and test were **100%** and **69%** resepctively, meaning it may not as effective in a sense of assisting a doctor.

 ## 2nd_model
-I have decided to implement a method of data augmentation to improve the first model becasue X_Ray images from the datasets were pre_examined by experts, which means the quality of images is relatively hard to match.
-As a result, in test, the model achieved an accuracy of 87.3 % with a sensitivity of 87%.
+I have decided to implement a method of **data augmentation** to improve the first model becasue X_Ray images from the datasets were pre_examined by experts, which means the quality of images is relatively hard to match.
+As a result, in test, the model achieved an **accuracy of 87.3 %** with a **sensitivity of **87%**.
 Therefore, it was safe to say that the model was improved in generalized performance and become more reliable to assist the doctors.